standard-procedure/fabrik/README.md

 bundle add standard_procedure_fabrik
 ```

 If you're only using it for tests, add it to your `test` group.
 If you're using it for seeds, add it with all your other gems.
-While you're at it, add `faker` as well - at the very least, it will probably make you smile with some of the stuff it generates for your test data.
+While you're at it, add [Faker](https://github.com/faker-ruby/faker) as well - at the very least, it will probably make you smile with some of the stuff it generates for your test data.

 ## Usage

 ### Localised (for tests)

-Create an instance of a [Fabrik::Database], configure it and use it.
+Create an instance of a [Fabrik::Database](/lib/fabrik/database.rb), configure it and use it.

 ```ruby
 db = Fabrik::Database.new